OpenDDS/OpenDDS/docs/devguide/xtypes.rst

 After the call, ``int32_value`` contains the value of the member ``l_field`` from the sample.
 The method returns ``DDS::RETCODE_OK`` if successful.
+In case the type has an optional member and it is not present in the DynamicData instance, ``DDS::RETCODE_NO_DATA`` is returned.

 Similarly, suppose we have already found out the types and ids of the members ``us_field`` and ``f_field``, their values can be read as follows.